dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 We can see that there are more cancellations in August in comparison to September.
 If provided more data, the above code can also determine annual trends, if any, in consumer cancellations.

-Another avenue of analysis that is possible with the data provided explores the *average time it takes to cancel after tier aquisition for each tier.* This form of analysis can supplement exploration in customer retention habits and trends.
+Another avenue of analysis explores the *average time it takes to cancel after tier aquisition for each tier.* This form of analysis can supplement exploration in customer retention habits and trends.
 The following code can perform the analysis:

 ```python
 # Finding average days to cancel per tier: